Complete CD Series

 57 is a collection of independent acoustic and electro-acoustic chamber pieces drawn from four of the LICHT operas, highlighting the flute and voice of Kathinka Pasveer (as well as the synthesizer playing/programming of Antonio Pérez Abellán).

-- KOMET (COMET, or KLAVIERSTÜCK XVII, derived from KINDERKRIEG (Childrens War) from FREITAG AUS LICHT) for electronic keyboard (Antonio Pérez Abellán) and tape (a unique realization where the voice of Kathinka Pasveer takes on the two children's chorus parts) (1995).
+- KOMET (COMET, or KLAVIERSTÜCK XVII, derived from KINDERKRIEG (Childrens War) from FREITAG aus LICHT) for electronic keyboard (Antonio Pérez Abellán) and tape (a unique realization where the voice of Kathinka Pasveer takes on the two children's chorus parts) (1995).
 This piece has an indeterminate score and requires the synth programmer to come up with a couple dozen "war sounds from toys".
 Rec.
 2000.
+Percussion renditions can be found on CDs 79 and 82, and the "tape-only" version is on CD 64.

 58 LICHTER – WASSER (SONNTAGS-GRUSS)/(LIGHTS – WATERS/SUNDAY GREETING) for soprano, tenor, orchestra and synth (1998/99).